-As much as you wish that your customers, online trolls and the general public would recognize you as the innocent victim, it’s probably not going to happen.
-Instead, you will be considered a ruthless criminal until an investigation has been completed.
+As much as you wish that your customers, online trolls, and the general public would recognize you as the innocent victim, it’s probably not going to happen.
+Instead, you will be considered the person at fault until an investigation has been completed.

-During your time under the microscope you will have to prove you weren’t negligent.
-And admit anything you could have done to prevent the breach.
-If you can prove that you did everything you could, the world, including customers, regulators and the law, may show you a tiny bit of mercy.
+During your time under the microscope you will have to prove that you weren’t negligent and admit anything you could have done to prevent the breach.
+If you can prove that you did everything you could, the world, including customers, regulators, and the law, may show you some mercy.

-With data breaches being so common, it’s kinda weird that companies are not double-checking their policies.
-Even if you do everything you can to prevent a breach and respond like a champ, it’ll cost you.
+With data breaches being so common, we still learn that companies are not double-checking their policies.
+Even if you do everything you can to prevent a breach and respond like a pro, it’ll cost you.
 Having the right cyber liability insurance can be your ticket to recovering financially.

 Unfortunately, cyber coverage in most business plans is not as awesome as you’d hope.
 But finding adequate protection isn’t as hard as you think.